 Bone stock has been used for centuries as a folk remedy with many healing properties.
 It’s made by simmering animal skin and marrow bones.
-The result is stock which provides a basis for countless recipes.
-Or, on its own in a big mug with a pinch of salt added ?
+The result is a stock that provides a basis for countless other recipes; or, drunk on its own in a big mug with a pinch of salt added.

 Stock contains collagen, gelatin, omega-3 fats, essential minerals (calcium, magnesium), amino acids and electrolytes.

 Bone stock is healing, mineral-rich, and nutrient-dense.
 It’s main gig is to provide essential building blocks for rapidly growing cells of your gut’s lining.
 In turn it has the ability to strengthen digestion, reduce inflammation, and boost immunity.

 - Intestinal and digestive disorders (i.e. Crohn’s disease, leaky gut, Celiac Disease)

 - Tooth decay and want to halt cavities and reverse gum disease

 - Inflammatory conditions

 - Those on stage 2 of Body Ecology Diet or GAPS